gene-git/dmarc_report/README.rst

 **Interesting**

+ * Switch to lxml for better handling of xml namespaces found in some reports

  * Add support for handling mbox file with multiple emails containing reports.
    While some clients save multiple emails in separate *.eml* files, others, like evolution, save them all in a single *.mbox* file.
 Add support for this.